bipinjz/cell-simulator-react-ts/README.md

 ## Usage

-- At initial state, User will see an empty board.
+- At initial state, you will see an empty board and buttons below it.
 - Click on cells to make it 'live' represented by white color or 'dead' represented by black color
-- Click on 'Next Generation' button to generate Board
+- Click on 'Next Generation' button to generate new board

 - Click on 'Reset' Button to reset board to blank